-- a) Push the CANCEL button; the CRUISE light goes out. - b) Tap the brake pedal; the CRUISE light goes out.
+- a) Push the CANCEL button; the CRUISE light in the instrument cluster goes out. - b) Tap the brake pedal; the CRUISE light goes out. - c) Turn the main switch off.
+Both the ON indicator on the main switch and CRUISE light in the instrument cluster go out.

-c) Turn the main switch off.
-Both the ON indicator and CRUISE lights go out.
+The cruise control is automatically cancelled and the CRUISE light in the instrument panel goes out if:

-The cruise control is automatically cancelled and the CRUISE light goes out if:
+you depress the brake or clutch pedal while pushing the RES/ACCEL or COAST/SET switch.

-- You depress the brake pedal while pushing the ACCEL set switch. - The vehicle slows down more than 8 MPH (13 km/h) below the set speed. - You depress the clutch pedal (manual transmission), or move the shift lever to N (automatic transmission).
+- the vehicle slows down more than 8 MPH (13 km/h) below the set speed. - you depress the clutch pedal (manual transmission), or move the shift selector lever to N (Neutral) (automatic transmission).

-To reset at a faster cruising speed, use one of the following three methods:
+To reset at a faster cruising speed, use one of the following three methods.

 - a) Depress the accelerator pedal.
-When the vehicle attains the desired speed, push and release the COAST/SET switch. - b) Push and hold the ACCEL set switch.
-When the vehicle attains the speed you desire, release the switch. - c) Push and quickly release the ACCEL set switch.
+When the vehicle attains the desired speed, push and release the COAST/SET switch. - b) Push and hold the RES/ACCEL switch.
+When the vehicle attains the speed you desire, release the switch. - c) Push and release the RES/ACCEL switch.
 Each time you do this, the set speed increases by about 1 MPH (1.6 km/h).